KentenRoth/100DaysOfCode/README.md

 ---

+Day 25

 Tonight I am not feeling well and decided I would do more reading of Clean Code.

+---

+Day 26

+Today I finished off my mockup of a photography website.
+It feels good to finally get it finished off and looking close to as expected.
+It did not take me long to get the mobile-friendly code added.
+I did not expect it to take long, and for one of the few times in coding, I was right about time.
+I also spent the night reading more in Clean Code and taking notes.
+I am not far into the book, and I am already thinking about how I have done things in the past and how I could change them to be better.
+I did not get as much time coding as I wanted to yesterday.
+I am not sure what is going on, but for the last several days I have not been feeling well in the evenings.
+I have not changed much up in my normal routine, and I am doing better about eating better so hopefully, these issues pass.

 ---